Requirements and Grading

 - If the student and field instructor do not agree to the match, the student should contact the Field Coordinator to explore other options.

-Field Placements at Other Agencies
+Field Placements at Other Social Services Agencies, Departments or Organizations

 Academic Term Block Placements